internetimagery/photos/README.md

 photos sort
 ```

-Take all loose media in working directory, and add them to a folder named based on their date.
+Take all loose media in working directory, and add them to a folders named based on their date.
+Use EXIF where available.

 ```
 photos rename
 ```

-Runs through all files within the working directory.
-Uses the parent directory name as the namespace (or event) and checks the filenames against a predetermined format ("event_index[tag tag].ext").
-Files that do not match this format are determined to be new, and are renamed.
-If a compression command is provided in the config file, this will be run on the file.
+Run through all files within the working directory.
+Use the parent directory name as the namespace (or event) and checks the filenames against a predetermined format ("event_index[tag tag].ext").
+Files that do not match this format are determined to be newly added, and are renamed.
+If a compression command is provided in the config file, this will be run on the file (ie mozjpeg "$SOURCEPATH" > "$DESTPATH").

 ```
 photos backup name
 ```

-Runs the named backup command (from the config) providing variables for the current working directory, and root directory, etc. Allows for quick shortcuts/aliases to otherwise more complicated code.
+Runs the named backup command (from the config) on files/dirs in the current working directory, relative to the root directory, etc. Allows for quick shortcuts/aliases to otherwise more complicated backup code.

 ### Environment Vars

 Commands run within the config file inherit the parent commands environment.
-However variable names "$var" will be expanded upon in a separate pass with contextural info. ie:
+Additional contextural variable names will be added. ie:

 $SOURCEPATH = path to source file
 $DESTPATH = path to destination file, which should not yet exist